-Section 2 nation to b SPECIAL PRE-CONTRACTUAL SE GIVEN BY A TRADER DEALING WITH A CONSUMER Article 13 Duty to provide information when concluding a distance or off-premises contract 1.
-A trader concluding a distance contract or off-premises contract has a duty to provide the following information to the consumer, in a clear and comprehensible manner before the contract is concluded or the consumer is bound by any offer: tr in fo ar is Article 19 Pre-contractual information duties 1.
-In contracts between a trader and a consumer a trader has a duty to provide, in addition to the information required by Articles 17 and 18, the following information to the consumer in a clear and comprehensible manner before the contract is concluded or the consumer is bound by any offer: See general explanations above (a Articles 16 and 17). (a) (b) the total price and additional charges and costs, in accordance with Article 14; and (b) the total price and additional charges costs■; and other contract terms ■. (c) ion to be provided under point (a) of must include, where applicable: (d) the contract terms, in accordance with Article 16; cont total price of the goods, digital tent or related services, inclusive of In order to secure a sufficiently (e) (f) where applicable, the existence and the conditions of the trader's aftersale customer assistance, after-sale services, commercial guarantees and digit that calcı whic s, or where the nature of the goods, all content or related services is such the price cannot reasonably be ulated in advance, the manner in the price is to be calculated; high level of consumer protectio it is essential that a duty is imposed on traders which requires them to provide consumers with an estimate of the time of materials required to fulfil the complaints handling policy;
+INF SECTION 2 ORMATION TO BE SPECIAL PRE-CONTRACTUAL E GIVEN BY A TRADER DEALING WITH A CONSUMER Article 13 Duty to provide information when concluding a distance or off-premises contract 1.
+A trader concluding a distance contract or off-premises contract has a duty to provide the following information to the consumer, in a clear and comprehensible manner before the Article 19 Pre-contractual information duties 1.
+In contracts between a trader and a consumer a trader has a duty to provide, in addition to the information required by Articles 17 and 18, the following information to the consumer in a clear and comprehensible manner before the contract is concluded or the consumer is bound by any See general explanations above (a Articles 16 and 17). contract is concluded or the consumer is bound by any offer: (a) offer: total price and additional charges (b) the total price and addition and costs, in accordance w • costs = ; and ther contract terms = .
+14; (c) 2. on to be provided under point (a) of must include, where applicable: (d) the contract terms, in accord Article 16; dance with conte total price of the goods, digital ent or related services, inclusive of In order to secure a sufficiently (e)(f) where applicable, the exist the conditions of the trad sale customer assistance, services, commercial guara er's after- after-sale digita that calcu which s, or where the nature of the goods, all content or related services is such the price cannot reasonably be lated in advance, the manner in the price is to be calculated; high level of consumer protection it is essential that a duty is imposed on traders which requires them to provide consumers with an estimate of the time or materials required to fulfil their complaints handling policy;